 XDA Forums are a group of people, including some from the mobile industry, who are dedicated to the good sort of hacking of mobile devices.
 It's one of the best places on the internet to learn about things like rooting your phone, and it's the first place I check when I have any questions, too!

-OnePlus has always been one of the more developer-friendly manufacturers, and all of the company's phones except the T-Mobile branded OnePlus 6T can be rooted exactly the same way a Pixel phone can be — by unlocking the bootloader through the standard Android commands and transferring the correct files to the phone itself.
+OnePlus has always been one of the more developer-friendly manufacturers, and many of the company's phones can be rooted exactly the same way a Pixel phone can be — by unlocking the bootloader through the standard Android commands and transferring the correct files to the phone itself.

-While carrier influence may make the T-Mobile OnePlus 6T an outlier, nothing has changed for the company's latest version.
-You'll find a full tutorial for unlocking and rooting your OnePlus phone at XDA Developers.
+While carrier influence may make the process more convoluted, you'll find a full tutorial for unlocking and rooting your OnePlus phone at XDA Developers.

-If your Motorola phone isn't covered under their bootloader unlocking policy (see the list here) you might have to resort to exploits or use commercial rooting apps.
-The best places to try are MOFOROOT or the relvant section at XDA Forums.
+If your Motorola phone isn't covered under their bootloader unlocking policy you might have to resort to exploits or use commercial rooting apps.
+The best places to try are MOFOROOT or the relevant section at XDA Forums.